 When running large test scripts locally, users sometimes run into limits within their OS that prevent them from making the necessary number of requests to complete the test.
 This limit usually manifests itself in a Too Many Open Files error.
 These limits, if unchanged, can be a severe bottleneck if you choose to run a bigger or complicated test locally on your machine.

 This article shows you how to inspect the OS-imposed limits of your system, tweak them, and scale for larger tests.

 Important to note here is that everything that we cover in this article needs to be approached with a healthy dose of caution.
 As with any changes to your OS, we discourage blindly changing your system settings to a specific value.
 You should document ways of testing that shows a clear before-and-after relation.
 E.g. before changing MSL / TIME_WAIT period, confirm that you’re experiencing the issue (error messages, netstat, ss, etc.), change settings conservatively, re-run the test, and note any improvement.
 This way you can gauge the effect of the optimization, find any negative side-effects, and come up with a range of recommended values.

-Unix operating system derivatives like GNU/Linux, BSDs and macOS, have the capability to limit the amount of system resources available to a process to safeguard system stability.
+Unix operating system derivatives such as GNU/Linux, BSDs and macOS, can limit the amount of system resources available to a process to safeguard system stability.
 This includes the total amount of memory, CPU time, or amount of open files a single process is allowed to manage.

 Since in Unix everything is a file, including network connections, application testing tools that heavily use the network, such as k6, might reach the configured limit of allowed open files, depending on the amount of network connections used in a particular test.